Zeepaardje98/Laravel-React-Dockerized/deployment/terraform/README.md

 ## Best Practices

-1. **State Management**: Use remote state storage for team collaboration
+1. **State Management**: Remote state storage configured for team collaboration
 2. **Secrets**: Never commit API tokens or sensitive data
 3. **Tagging**: All resources are tagged with project and environment
 4. **Naming**: Use consistent naming conventions